 $ python -m pip install keras tensorflow numpy

-Related: How to install Keras with pip - Create train_demand_forecast.py with a synthetic demand series, a chronological split, and a small forecasting model.
+Related: How to install Keras with pip - Create train_demand_forecast.py with the imports, chronological boundaries, and time-ordered feature rows.

 - train_demand_forecast.py